"All humanity's problems stem from

 Blaise Pascal, Pensées

-We think we control our thoughts.
-We hold others accountable for them.
-We identify ourselves and others with them.
-But the truth is much more unsettling, and it is this:
+We think we control our thoughts, hold others accountable for them, and identify ourselves and others with them.
+But the truth is much more unsettling: We don't 'think our thoughts.'
+Our thoughts 'think us.'

-They arise from nowhere and convince us they have some purpose.
+Thoughts arise from nowhere and convince us they have some purpose.
 But Buddhist philosophy sees through this and treats 'thoughts' as "monkeys;' coming from nowhere, swinging wildly from vine to vine - now here; now there - and carrying us along with them.

 Not a Doctrine